ravipurohit1991/lauetoolsnn/docs/usage.rst

 ``lauenn_addmat -n user_name -l a b c alpha beta gamma -e spage_group_number`` : you can create your own material using the following command, replace the lattice parameters for (a,b,c,alpha,beta,gamma) and space group number of your crystal.

 Once the material is added, now we can do the training and prediction with the lauetoolsnn GUI.
 ``lauetoolsnn`` or ``lauenn``: This opens the GUI of LauetoolsNN, from which Training and Prediction of Laue data can be carried out.
 Only a config file is required to start the autonomous analysis.
-To see how to generate a config file adapted for your case, please refer to `the tasks tutorial <../GUi_functions/config_file.html>`_.
+To see how to generate a config file adapted for your case, please refer to `config file creation tutorial <../latest/GUi_functions/config_file.html>`_.